 Ontario premier expected to make announcement Wednesday on COVID-19 booster doses

-Ontario Premier Doug Ford is expected to make an announcement Wednesday on COVID-19 booster doses, as the province's top doctor says he will make recommendations to the government on other potential health measures needed to battle the threat of the Omicron variant.
+Ontario Premier Doug Ford will make an announcement Wednesday at 2 p.m. on COVID-19 booster doses, as the province's top doctor says he will make recommendations to the government on other potential health measures needed to battle the threat of the Omicron variant.

 The announcement comes two days after people aged 50 to 69 -- about 3.4 million Ontario residents -- became eligible to book their third shots.
 Moore, as well as the head of the Ontario Hospital Association, said the province has been working with health partners to ramp up vaccination capacity.